ahettlin/angular-cli-workshop/exercises/Exercise-5.md

 Would you like to add ESLint now?
 (Y/n)
 ```

 It seems like this will do what you want if you answer `Yes`, but unfortunately there appears to be a bug where the wrong version of `@angular-eslint/schematics` is attempted to be installed.
 Let's do it manually.
-Respond with `n` to terminate the plugin installation.
+Respond with `n` to terminate the package installation.

-> **Note:** For the next command you will need to specify the version of Angular that you have installed.
+> **Note**: For the next command you will need to specify the version of Angular that you have installed.
 You can check which version you have by running `ng version` if you recall from the pre-workshop setup.
 Replace the `14` in the command below with the major version of Angular that you have installed.
 Otherwise, you will have dependency errors.

 Run
 ```
 ng add @angular-eslint/schematics@14
 ```

 Once the command is complete, you will notice that your `package.json` file has been updated with a handful of depenencies and a new script, the `angular.json` file has been updated with configuration for linting, and a new `.eslintrc.json` file has been created to configure the rules you want to apply.
-Angular provides a default set of rules, but you can [configure your own](https://eslint.org/docs/latest/rules/).
+Angular provides a default set of rules, but you can also [configure your own](https://eslint.org/docs/latest/use/configure/configuration-files) [rules](https://eslint.org/docs/latest/rules/).

 A side effect of this process is that we get to see a new CLI command `ng add`.
 This is a helpful tool for adding dependencies to the project.
 You don't *have* to use it to add dependencies, but it can make things easier.